Do not buy Russian goods!: Public opinion

-According to "Taylor Nelson Sofres" (TNS) Internet research in Ukraine, in March–April 2014 — 52% of Ukrainians are positive or "rather positive" about the boycott of Russian products.
-According to the survey, 39% of Ukrainians are involved in the boycott.
-Further survey campaign revealed that from July to August 2014, support for the boycott increased from 52% to 57%, and participation in the boycott increased from 40% to 46% of the population.
+According to Taylor Nelson Sofres (TNS) Internet research in Ukraine, in March–April 2014, 52% of Ukrainians were positive or "rather positive" about the boycott of Russian products.
+According to the survey, 39% of Ukrainians were involved in the boycott.
+A further survey campaign revealed that from July to August 2014, support for the boycott increased from 52% to 57%, and participation in the boycott increased from 40% to 46% of the population.
 According to data reported by TSN, in September 2014, 50% of Ukrainians had joined the boycott.

 Criticism

-The idea of a boycott was supported by Fozzy Group, a Ukrainian group of companies that owns and manages retail stores, but was not supported by Ukrainian representative offices of "Auchan Ukraine" and "Metro Cash and Carry" retail groups.
-The reason was explained as a part of their apolitical vision.
+The boycott was not supported by Ukrainian retail offices of Auchan Ukraine and Metro Cash and Carry.
+The companies explained that this was due to their apolitical vision.

-Ukrainian and Russian-speaking blogger Danylo Vakhovskyi said that he is consciously using Russian internet services and will continue to do so, because it is a way to support "the creation of a favorable environment for entrepreneurship" in Russia.
+Ukrainian and Russian-speaking blogger Danylo Vakhovskyi said that he consciously uses Russian internet services and will continue to do so, because it is a way to support "the creation of a favorable environment for entrepreneurship" in Russia.
 Vakhovskyi admitted that such usage was "not patriotic", but still considered his support of entrepreneurs as providing opportunities to change the world for the better.